vighneshiyer/research-notes/thesis.md

     - Functional warmup using memory timestamp record and cache reconstruction
     - Validation of injection methodology with arch state comparisons
     - Early IPC + MPKI prediction results + error modeling + comparison to other SOTA simulation techniques
-    - Problems with our current flow
+    - Finally, I will discuss problems with our current flow as a prelude to the next part of the talk
     1. Not general or streaming
         - Hardcoded Simpoint-style sampled simulation
         - Requires multiple passes over the commit trace / multiple runs of spike
     1. Inaccurate at modeling asynchronous / timing-aware events (timer/external interrupts)
     1. Hardcoded for a single RTL design point
     1. Functional warmup models aren't validated against RTL
     1. Not warming up all necessary uarch state + resolving ambiguity in restoring arch state
     1. Interval embeddings are binary-aware (not portable) and not microarchitecture-aware (higher liklihood for errors)
     1. Modeling of I/O (off-chip communication, polling, interrupts) will be inaccurate due to uniform treatment of any memory access
     1. Interaction with core-coupled accelerators isn't properly embedded or checkpointable
 - Next Steps (TidalSim) (**How (part 2)**) (10 slides)
     - Addressing all the problems above and reaching new frontiers of sampled simulation
     1. Unification of prior techniques in one unified simulation paradigm + building a purely streaming simulator